-In 2021 we will continue to celebrate the Lord’s Supper on the first Sunday of each month.
+In 2022 we will continue to celebrate the Lord’s Supper on the first Sunday of each month.
 Currently our first Sunday communions will be served in trays.
 Our special evening communions (Ash Wednesday and Maundy Thursday) will be by intinction.

 Thanks be to God.
 We have now re-entered our renewed worship space.
 As we look around perhaps we will see this space with new eyes, with renewed faith, with refreshed spirits.
 We see the central symbols of our worship as reminders that point us to our Savior and Lord, Jesus Christ.
 Biblical images, many from the fourth gospel, focus our worship on Jesus Christ who is light of the world, living water, Word made flesh, Good Shepherd, bread, vine, resurrection, and eternal life.